ineffably/visilog/README.md

 <p align="center">
   <b>Stream your browser console logs directly to files so your LLM can read them</b><br>
   <sub>Works with Vite and Webpack.
-No MCP setup required - just tell your LLM to read the log files like any other browser logs.</sub>
+No MCP setup required - just tell your LLM to read the log files like any other browser logs.</sub><br>
+  <strong>⚠️ Currently in Beta - API may change before stable release</strong>
 </p>

 ## Why This Tool?